Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Georgia and perform a wedding ceremony in Georgia.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Georgia and how perform a wedding ceremony in Georgia.

 Step 1 - How to Become Ordained

-How to get and become Ordained in Georgia to Officiate or perform marriages in Georgia
+How to get Ordained in Georgia and become a minister to perform weddings and marriage ceremonies in Georgia

-Our Ordinations for Georgia are completely free and can be completed in less than a day.
-Thousands of people have registered and become licensed ministers in Georgia and are able perform marriages through Open Ministry in Georgia!
+Ordinations for Georgia are completely free and can normally be completed in less than a day.
+Thousands of people have registered and became licensed ministers in Georgia.
+Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Georgia!

 Get started today by clicking on the link below!